perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 5 - Planning and Deploying Patch Management.md

 	- provide new or major revision Microsoft product security content
 - <u>Security Advisories Alerts</u>
 	- helps administrators plan for the coming security updates

+## WSUS Server
+- Requires the following:
+	- assuming that WSUS clients are in sync with th